Run Mate by Core-Lean works best with Javascript Enabled!

 Just write us an email at the following address: contact@runmate.org with the name and surname of the person you want to remove from your team.

-You will then be able to add a new person in his place by following the procedure above.
+You will then be able to add a new person in his place using the discount code we'll send you.

 To see all the members of your team, just click on the "Add Mate" button in the confirmation email you received.